Fixer (Marvel Comics): Paul Norbert Ebersol

-Paul Norbert Ebersol was born in Dayton, Ohio.
-He was a scientist who held a number of odd jobs, including auto mechanic, television repairman, and electronics laboratory assistant.
-He then became the second and more prominent "Fixer", a supervillain and genius-level criminal inventor who has often worked for criminal cartels like Hydra.
+Paul Norbert Ebersol is a scientist from Dayton, Ohio who held a number of odd jobs, including auto mechanic, television repairman, and electronics laboratory assistant.
+He then became Fixer, a supervillain and genius-level criminal inventor who has often worked for criminal cartels like Hydra.

 Fixer later joins Helmut Zemo's incarnation of the Masters of Evil.
 The team is later rebranded as the Thunderbolts, who masquerade as superheroes, with Fixer assuming the alias of Techno.
 He is apparently killed by Iron, one of the Elements of Doom, and transfers his mind into a robotic body.

-Fixer then became one of the Redeemers, a government-backed team whereby criminals could shorten their sentences and clear their record.
+Fixer joins the Redeemers, a government-backed team whereby criminals could shorten their sentences and clear their record.
 However, most of the team is killed by Graviton.
 He joined with the reunited Thunderbolts to stop Graviton, and he was one of the team members exiled to Counter-Earth.
 The team eventually returns to Earth via a rift.

-During the "Heroic Age" storyline, Fixer works as the Raft's supervisor in its section for male supervillains when Captain Steve Rogers and Luke Cage arrive to recruit Ghost.
-As well as working with the Thunderbolts, Fixer has also been seen working with Baron Zemo.

-During the "Fear Itself" storyline, Fixer was seen working on a forcefield to secure the rounded-up prisoners who had escaped from the Raft after Juggernaut, in the form of Kuurth: Breaker of Stone, leveled it.